resurrecting-open-source-projects/packit/CONTRIBUTING.md

 these steps:

 1. Send me a patch that fix an issue or that implement a new feature.
    Alternatively, you can do a 'pull request'[1] in GitHub.
+Other good idea is help to remove the building warnings.

    [1] https://help.github.com/articles/using-pull-requests